jbeck018/howlerops/docs/security/keychain/service-implementation.md

 ✅ **Cross-platform** - Works on macOS, Windows, and Linux ✅ **Production-ready** - Thread-safe, error-handled, and performant

-The service is ready for integration into SQL Studio's connection management system.
+The service is ready for integration into Howlerops's connection management system.

 ## Files Summary